Sale Registration Services in Dubai

 Can foreigners register a real estate sale in Dubai?

-Foreign nationals can register property in designated freehold areas in Dubai.
-The procedure is identical to that for UAE nationals, requiring valid identification, an applicable no-objection certificate, and payment of DLD fees.
+Foreign nationals can register property sales in designated freehold areas in Dubai.
+The procedure is identical to that for UAE nationals, requiring valid identification, an applicable e-NOC from the developer, and payment of all DLD fees.

 Rated 4.9 on Google Based on 100+ Client Reviews